CSRAMS/CPC_problems/ICPC_MA_2021-22/B/README.md

 on the clock face) by iteratively dividing the number by 2,checking if it is >8,4,2,1 to determine whether each of these bits should be set, and then subtracting the value of that bit from the number if it is set.
 This is a variant of a standard algorithm for converting decimal to binary:

- Given a number n and an array a to store binary digits:
+ Given a decimal number n and an array a to store binary digits:

      for(i=0;n>0;i++) {
          a[i]=n%2;